 Resizing illusions have not only been found to reduce pain in osteoarthritis patients, but also in chronic pain conditions such as complex regional pain syndrome (CRPS) (Moseley, Parsons & Spence, 2008), and chronic back pain (Diers et al., 2013).
 The rationale for analgesic resizing is based on findings that chronic pain patients often misreport the size of their affected limb, with CRPS patients reporting their arms feeling larger (Lewis et al., 2007; Moseley, 2005; Peltz et al., 2011) and OA patients reporting their hands feeling smaller (Gilpin et al., 2014) and knees feeling larger (Stanton et al., 2018) than controls.
 These findings indicate that resizing illusions are likely to be targeting the misrepresentation of the body seen in chronic pain conditions, rather than pain more generally.
 There is uncertainty, however, regarding how best to treat this misrepresentation, as evidence supports resizing the affected limb to normal size (Moseley, Parsons & Spence, 2008; Preston & Newport, 2011) as well as resizing to match the misrepresented size (Stanton et al., 2018).
 Therefore, it is important to understand the patient’s perceived limb-size before utilising a resizing illusion as a form of analgesic treatment, as stretching an affected body part which is perceived as larger than accurate, has also been found to increase pain (Moseley et al., 2006).
 Further research is, therefore, needed to determine which resizing illusions are most effective for each chronic pain condition.
+There are two main theories underlying the analgesia seen during resizing illusions, firstly the somatosensory blurring hypothesis, which posits that the cortical representation of a painful body part is blurred, and that viewing the body part sharpens this representation.
+This is supported through findings in healthy participants, where visual analgesia has been found following experimentally induced pain (Haggard et al., 2013).
+The other theory is from Gilpin et al. (2015), which showed that participants with arthritis make smaller hand judgements compared to healthy participants, and posited that this could be influencing pain, as when stretching their hands, the pain was reduced.
+Therefore, it could be that increasing the cortical representation through magnifying the affected body part, reduced their pain.
+Both theories predict that the cortical misrepresentations mentioned previously through the predictive coding and central sensitisation accounts, therefore occur at the somatosensory cortex, with both theories predicting different neural changes regarding the experience of pain.
+Specifically, somatosensory blurring hypothesis predicts a larger, more diffuse representation of the painful body part that would be reduced (sharpened) with the illusions, whereas the magnification theory would predict a shrunken representation of the painful body part that would be enlarged following illusory stretching.